buildbot/buildbot/master/docs/developer/stats-service.rst

 Storage backends
 ----------------

-Storage backends are responsible for storing any stats-data sent to them.
+Storage backends are responsible for storing any statistics/data sent to them.
 A storage backend will generally be some sort of a database-server running on a machine.
-(*Note*: This machine may be different from the one running :class:`BuildMaster`)
+.. note:: This machine may be different from the one running :class:`BuildMaster`

 Data is captured according to the master config file and then, is sent to each of the storage backends provided by the master configuration (see :bb:cfg:`stats-service`).

 Each storage backend has a Python client defined as part of :mod:`buildbot.statistics.storage_backends` to aid in posting data by :class:`StatsService`

 Currently, only `InfluxDB <http://influxdb.com>`_ is supported as a storage backend.

 .. py:class:: StatsStorageBase

-   A base class for all storage services
+   A abstract base class for all storage services.
+It cannot be directly initialized - it would raise a ``TypeError`` otherwise.

+   .. py:method:: thd_postStatsValue(self, post_data, series_name, context={})

+      :param post_data: A dict of key-value pairs that is sent for storage.
+                        The keys of this dict can be thought of as columns in a database and the value is the data stored for that column.
+      :type post_data: dict
+      :param series_name: The name of the time-series for this statistic.
+      :type series_name: str
+      :param context: (Optional) Any other contextual information about the data.
+                      Dict of key-value pairs.
+      :type context: dict

+      An abstract method that needs to be implemented by every child class of this class.
+      Not doing so will result result in a ``TypeError`` when starting Buildbot.

 .. py:class:: InfluxStorageService

    `InfluxDB <http://influxdb.com>`_ is a distributed, time series database that employs a key-value pair storage system.

    This class is a Buildbot client to the InfluxDB storage backend.
-   It is available in the configuration as ``stats.InfluxStorageService`` It takes the following initialization arguments:
+   It is available in the configuration as ``statistics.InfluxStorageService`` It takes the following initialization arguments:

    * ``url``: The URL where the service is running.